zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Boo means that Marlene was friendly and was able to  get along with everyone, not just the people who you might expect a popular student to get along with – the football players and the cheerleaders.
 A “cheer leader” (cheerleader) is someone who, well, cheers or encourages people at a  sporting event, typically, to yell and to support the athletic team that’s pla ying.
 In an American high school, boys on the football team and girls on the cheerlea ding squad, or the team of cheerleaders, are usually the most popular students  in the school.
 Was I a football player or a cheerleader?
 Of course not.

 Boo says, “She was friends with geeks and goths, to o.”
 A “geek” (geek) is similar to a nerd.
 It’s a very smart person who knows a lot  about especially scientific or technical topics, but might not be the most sociabl e person.
 A “goth” (goth) is a person who enjoys wearing black clothing (often lea ther, chains) and listens to a certain kind of music.
 Was I a goth?
-I would have t o say no. Besides, there weren’t any goths in the school I went to.
+I would have to say no. Besides, there weren’t any goths in the school I went to.
 I must h ave gone to school before that became popular.

 Cheech says, “Where is she now,” meaning where is M arlene now?
 Where does she live?
 “Do you still keep in touch?” – that is, are you still in communication?
 Do you still talk to each other?
 Boo says, “Yes, of  course.
 She’s doing very well and is very successful.”
 Cheech then asks, “And sin gle?” meaning is she not married or not involved in a romantic relationship?